 This updated guide aims to provide introduction to various tracking techniques, id verification techniques and guidance to creating and maintaining anonymous identities online including social media accounts safely.

 Will this guide help you protect yourself from the NSA, the FSB, Mark Zuckerberg or the Mossad if they’re out to find you?
 Probably not … Mossad will be doing “Mossad things” and will probably find you no matter how hard to try to hide.

 Threat models and tools for staying safe, private and informed while Online, used by the average person.

 A huge list of alternatives to Google products.
 Privacy tips, tricks, and links.
 Browser addons, replacements, alternatives, risk overviews and *-eyes hazard ratings.

 System tampering detector for USB, Bluetooth, AC, Battery, Disk Tray, and Ethernet.
 Ostensibly shuts the whole thing down but can be configured to do other stuff.
 I don't know how reliable it is, haven't audited the code yet.
 Written in Python.

 A site that documents the practice of letterlocking - cleverly folding, cutting, and sealing letters in the 17th century for tamper evidence and security.

 A website that offers email addresses that are only good for ten (10) minutes at a time, though you can opt to extend their lifetime to 100 minutes if you keep refreshing it.

 A FOSS utility for investigating Tor hidden services.
 Searches for configuration errors and information leaks.
-OPSEC research webserver webapp deanonymization sysadmin howto Written in golang.
-Exists in the AUR.
-CLI tool but the Onionscan Correlation Lab is a webapp that lets you analyze data visually.
+Written in golang.
+In the AUR.
+CLI tool but the Onionscan Correlation Lab is a webapp that lets you analyze the data visually.